mattermost/docs/source/channels/search-for-messages.rst

 - Use ``from:`` to find messages or files from specific users.

-  * For example, searching ``from:john.smith`` only returns content from your Direct Message history with John Smith.
+  * For example, searching ``from:john.smith`` only returns content from your direct message history with John Smith.

 - Use ``in:`` to find messages or files posted in specific Public channels, Private channels, Direct Messages, or Group Messages.
 You can specify channels by display name or channel ID.